-- Demonstrated ability to provide direct service in the clinical assessment and treatment of children, young people and families; and to comply with service delivery towards output and outcomes requirement (please refer to expectations under assessment and treatment). - An understanding of the complexity of the service system and the issues involved in providing services to statutory and non-statutory clients, with the ability to work in a complicated environment that can potentially challenge and frustrate individual values and viewpoints. - Demonstrated expertise of developmental trauma and the impact of family violence and trauma upon infants, children and parenting, and child-parent relationships - Demonstrated ability to provide direct service in the clinical assessment and treatment of infants, children, young people and families; including experience specifically in providing dyadic and group clinical interventions for children and parents together, and to comply with service delivery towards output and outcomes requirements
+- Demonstrated ability to provide direct service in the clinical assessment and treatment of children, young people and families; and to comply with service delivery towards output and outcomes requirement (please refer to expectations under assessment and treatment). - An understanding of the complexity of the service system and the issues involved in providing services to statutory and non-statutory clients, with the ability to work in a complicated environment that can potentially challenge and frustrate individual values and viewpoints. - Demonstrated expertise of developmental trauma and the impact of family violence and trauma upon infants, children and parenting, and child-parent relationships - Demonstrated ability to provide direct service in the clinical assessment and treatment of infants, children, young people and families; including experience specifically in providing dyadic and group clinical interventions for children and parents together, and to comply with service delivery towards output and outcomes requirements - Demonstrated knowledge of the Safe & TogetherTM Model of practice - Ability to provide secondary consultation and advice to non-clinical staff, including parents, heath, education and statutory services - Demonstrated commitment to working collaboratively and the capacity to negotiate and liaise with other agencies and the community, including CSOs, statutory and justice services - Demonstrated understanding of, and respect for, the needs of children with a disability; Aboriginal culture, including cultural safety and awareness; and cultural and linguistic diversity (CALD), including cultural safety for children from CALD backgrounds - Demonstrated understanding of and commitment to the principles of equity, diversity, continual improvement, risk management and occupational health and safety. - Excellent written and oral communication skills (including public speaking, presentations and facilitation skills). - Demonstrated ability to flexibly manage competing priorities and stressful situations, monitoring own stress levels and practicing and promoting self-care strategies.

-- Demonstrated knowledge of the Safe & TogetherTM Model of practice - Ability to provide secondary consultation and advice to non-clinical staff, including parents, heath, education and statutory services - Demonstrated commitment to working collaboratively and the capacity to negotiate and liaise with other agencies and the community, including CSOs, statutory and justice services - Demonstrated understanding of, and respect for, the needs of children with a disability; Aboriginal culture, including cultural safety and awareness; and cultural and linguistic diversity (CALD), including cultural safety for children from CALD backgrounds - Demonstrated understanding of and commitment to the principles of equity, diversity, continual improvement, risk management and occupational health and safety. - Excellent written and oral communication skills (including public speaking, presentations and facilitation skills). - Demonstrated ability to flexibly manage competing priorities and stressful situations, monitoring own stress levels and practicing and promoting self-care strategies.
+QUALIFICATIONS AND OTHER REQUIREMENTS

-QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE An appropriate Bachelor degree level or higher qualification in a Health or • An understanding of the Child and Family Services sector and an Welfare related field such as Occupational Therapy, Psychology, Social Work, understanding of the Children, Youth and Families Act 2006 and Family Family Therapy, Speech Pathology or related discipline.
-Violence Protection Act 2008 Experience in working from a feminist framework in the family violence An understanding of the issues involved in working with families with diverse needs - i.e. CALD or disability (physical, sensory, intellectual or psychiatric) domain.
-Experience in using family violence risk assessments.
-Training (e.g.EMDR) or experience in working with vulnerable children, adults and families, individually and in group work Please note: The scope of this position does not require the incumbent to practice as a registered psychologist, occupational therapist or other AHPRA registered profession and, as such, discipline specific registration is not a requirement.
-If the incumbent wishes to maintain registration it is at the incumbent's discretion and will not impact on the scope of this role.
-Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
-Subsequently, staff must report any criminal charges or court matters.
-A minimum of 2 years' experience conducting clinical work with children
+- An appropriate Bachelor degree level or higher qualification in a Health or Welfare related field such as Occupational Therapy, Psychology, Social Work, Family Therapy, Speech Pathology or related discipline. - Experience in working from a feminist framework in the family violence domain. - Experience in using family violence risk assessments. - Please note: The scope of this position does not require the incumbent to practice as a registered psychologist, occupational therapist or other AHPRA registered profession and, as such, discipline specific registration is not a requirement.
+If the incumbent wishes to maintain registration it is at the incumbent's discretion and will not impact on the scope of this role. - Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
+Subsequently, staff must report any criminal charges or court matters. - Experience conducting clinical work with children, preferably being trauma informed.